liamscim/IE_482-FINAL-PROJECT-SCIME/README.md

 print(f"Left Peak Index: {left_peak_corr}")
 print(f"Right Peak Index: {right_peak_corr}")
 ```
-- The following code will plot the amplitude from each mic on two seperate plots
+- The following code will plot the amplitude from each mic on two separate plots
-- Make sure the manual_offset_samples is updated with the proper correction factor, use 0 if you dont want a correction factor
+- Make sure the manual_offset_samples is updated with the proper correction factor, use 0 if you don’t want a correction factor
 - Although the correction factor is something you will manually change you still need to run that code (code 3) for the plots to be updated
 Sample output: